OriHasin/DevelopmentStaff/README.md

 I'm a software engineer with a passion for continuous learning and a focus on applying new knowledge through practice.
 This repository is a reflection of my growth and my dedication to mastering diverse technologies.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/ori-hasin).

----

-Thank you for visiting **Development Staff**—a place where exploration meets best practices!